jbuck/wintersmith-nunjucks/README.md

 How to add custom filters
 ---------------------------

+From the nunjucks documentation at http://jlongster.github.io/nunjucks/templating.html#filters:

+>Filters are essentially functions that can be applied to variables.
+They are called with a pipe operator (|) and can take arguments.

+For more information on how to write customer Filters, take a look at the API documentation page at: http://jlongster.github.io/nunjucks/api#custom-filters

-Filters are small files stored in a filters directory.
+To use customer filters with wintersmith, put the filter in its own file stored in a filters directory.
 The filename has to be the name of the filter + '.js'.

 so if your filter is in './filters/myfirstfilter.js' add a  nunjucks section like this to your config.json: